 • ID proof (Aadhar, driving license or passport)

 • Business address proof (Bank statement)

-• Credit card (international transactions enabled)
+• Credit or debit card (international transactions enabled)

 List your products

 Once you have successfully registered to sell globally on Amazon, you can list your products

 .
 Remember to follow tips on how to list your products

 include attractive pictures and descriptions that’s clear to international customers.
 You can also seek help from third party service providers.

 Once a customer places an order, you can choose to deliver by yourself or you can opt for Fulfillment by Amazon (FBA)